SymbioticEDA/riscv-formal/docs/quickstart.md

 gtkwave checks/liveness_ch0/engine_0/trace.vcd checks.gtkw
 ```

-Exercise 2: Build a RVFI Monitor and run it
+Exercise 2: Build an RVFI Monitor and run it
 -------------------------------------------

-A RVFI Monitor can be run side-by-side with your core and will detect when the
+An RVFI Monitor can be run side-by-side with your core and will detect when the
 core violates the ISA spec.
 RVFI monitors are synthesizable, so in addition to
 simulation they can also be used in FPGA emulation testing.

-Let's built a RVFI Monitor to be used with PicoRV32.
+Let's build an RVFI Monitor to be used with PicoRV32.
 PicoRV32 supports the
 rv32ic ISA (`-i rv32ic`), its RVFI port is one channel wide (`-c 1`), and it
 performs memory operations with word alignment (`-a`):